 Automated decision-making is where a decision is taken about you using an electronic system without human involvement and which has a significant impact on you.
 No automated decision technology will be used at Graymatter Reply.

-Reply S.p.A. (with registered office at Corso Francia 110, Turin), Reply Deutschland SE (with registered office at Bartholomäusweg 26 D-33334 Gütersloh), Reply LTD (with registered office at 38 Grosvenor Gardens, London SW1W 0EB) together with one or more Reply Group Companies are the Joint Controllers of this recruitment processing activity, according to Art.26 of GDPR.
+Reply S.p.A. (with registered office at Corso Francia 110, Turin), Reply Deutschland SE (with registered office at Bartholomausweg 26 D-33334 Gutersloh), Reply Ltd (with registered office at 38 Grosvenor Gardens, London SW1W 0EB) together with one or more Reply Group Companies are the Joint Controllers of this recruitment processing activity, according to Art.26 of UK GDPR.

-The contact details of the UK Reply Data Protection Officers are:
+The contact details of the UK Reply Data Protection Officer are:

 UK DPO: dpo.uk@reply.com